 Diagnosing HCV infection isn’t always a straightforward process.
 This is because you might not experience any symptoms right away.

 The rest of HCV cases resolve after the acute infection.
-This happens to about of people with acute HCV infection.
+This happens to about

 It’s also possible to have acute HCV without knowing it.
 Many cases are asymptomatic.